Which is the most popular wine in the UK?

 Think Pinot Noir?
 Sauvignon Blanc ,Chardonnay or even Merlot?

 Sauvignon Blanc is the most beloved wine in every British town, city, and county.
 The second people’s favorite wine to top the list is Chardonnay.

-The appetizing beverage is an incredibly food-friendly wine.
-The bright acidity refreshes the latter as the citrus flavors accompany a broad-spectrum of cuisines.
+The appetising beverage is an incredibly food-friendly wine.
+The bright acidity refreshes the latter as the citrus flavours accompany a broad-spectrum of cuisines.
 Moreover, the alcohol levels are modest, and finally, the herbal notes accentuate food much the way herbs themselves do.